Our work on the FiveFilters.org project consists of developing software to make web articles more accessible, and engaging in media activism.

 Why on earth do we, the public, continue looking to corporate media like the Guardian and the Independent for honest analysis and credible solutions?
 If we can wake up to the irrationality of our own trust and expectations — if we can become dis-illusioned — we can do something different.
 We can begin to build our own media, our own sources of information, communication and analysis.
 This, perhaps more than ever before, is entirely possible.
 As a result, ideas and action can emerge that are uncompromised by the profit drive.
 And out of this, in turn, can come hope that is not just one more clever deceit.

-While there is still a lot of work to be done, there is already plenty of uncompromised, non-corporate news on the web.
-The aim of this project is to encourage people to start exploring the world of non-corporate online news and analysis.
-We have tried to make these sources of news more accessible by making available web applications allowing users to find, select and read stories in a variety of formats.
+While there is still a lot of work to be done, there is already plenty of uncompromised, non-corporate news and analysis on the web.
+The aim of this project is to encourage people to start exploring the world of non-corporate media.
+We have tried to make these sources of news more accessible by creating web applications allowing users to find, select and read stories in a variety of formats.
 We hope these applications will also be useful for authors and publishers to more easily distribute their work.

 How it started